Believe it or not, I’m about as chill as they get:

 Phenibut is a Soviet designed GABA derivative, developed to cross the blood-brain barrier for non-sedative anti-anxiety effects á la benzodiazepines.
 The product proved to be so effective at eliminating short-term acute anxiety that Russian cosmonauts included the drug in their medicine kits to treat stress.

-To avoid serious side effects & tolerance issues, I recommend no more than 300 mg doses.
+To avoid serious side effects and tolerance issues, I recommend no more than 300 mg doses.
 Higher doses have been taken for serious cases of anxiety, delivering an experience similar to that of alcohol: dizziness, loss of control.
 But the body is quick to build a tolerance to Phenibut, so supplement sparingly.
 More on Phenibut.

 I’d caution against this route if you suffer from severe anxiety, as a physician should be consulted first.
 However, in general the natural nootropics listed above seem like viable options of anxiolysis, regardless of your degree of anxiety.
 Even so, take the first few doses easy, monitor your body’s reaction, don’t FREAK OUT if you feel no effect because that’d be counterproductive, and take the stack from there.